jtedesco/PUREMatchingSelector/README.md

 This script is used in two stages:

 <ol>
-<li>The preliminary matching stage, where mentors are paired with all mentees that applied to him / her.
+<li>The preliminary matching stage, where mentors are paired with all mentees that applied to him / her.<br/>

     <h3>Input</h3>